cameron-martin/speedball/README.md

 ## TODO

 * Add API documentation.
-* Add compiled files to source control.
-Build using a pre-commit hook.
 * Implement AOP features.
 Maybe as a seperate npm module?
 * Make better testing.
   - Have a separation between unit and integration tests?